ganeti/ganeti/man/gnt-instance.rst

     It is set to ``reboot`` by default.

+cpu\_cores
+    Valid for the KVM hypervisor.

+    Number of emulated CPU cores.

+cpu\_threads
+    Valid for the KVM hypervisor.

+    Number of emulated CPU threads.

+cpu\_sockets
+    Valid for the KVM hypervisor.

+    Number of emulated CPU sockets.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS